Click on the links below for answers to your questions. Don't see an answer you need? Tell us!

 Dropping one or more classes during the semester could affect your aid.
 The only way a withdrawal's impact can be determined is to contact the IPFW Financial Aid Office

 Switching a credit class to audit means that class will no longer count towards your credit hour total.
 For example, if you enrolled in 6 credit hours and change one of your classes to audit, you will drop below the minimum credit hour requirement to defer your federal loans.
 If you enrolled in 12 credit hours and changed one class to audit, you will drop below full time status and you may lose any Indiana state grants, like the Higher Education Award.
-Last day to switch to audit is Friday the 30th of August for the 2013-2014 school year.

 If you withdraw from all of your classes, some or all of your aid may be returned to the government.
 This is called Return of Title IV Funds.
 After you withdraw, the Financial Aid Office will determine your last date of attendance and calculate how much of your financial aid you did not earn by staying in classes.
 You will then have to repay that amount to IPFW.